bayodelaoye/ravenhood/app/README_ROUTES.md

     }
     ```

-### Get all Reviews by a Spot's id
+### Get all watchlists of the Current User

-Returns all the reviews that belong to a spot specified by id.
+Returns all the Watchlist written by the current user.

-* Require Authentication: false
+* Require Authentication: true
 * Request
   * Method: GET
-  * URL: /api/spots/:spotId/reviews
+  * URL: /api/watchlists/current
   * Body: none

 * Successful Response